8 Foods You Should Avoid if You Have Hypertension

 Its levels of salt, put together with the calories and added preservatives, increases inflammation in tissues and restricts blood circulation through your arteries.

 In the long run, lunch meat and other processed meat products can even be a cause of metabolic issues, including obesity and diabetes.
+Lunch meats and their counterparts are some of the main foods you should avoid if you have hypertension.

 Sweets and refined sugar are highly addictive, and unfortunately quite bad for your health.